snowskeleton/ynam/README.md

 # Note
 The current version of mintapi/mintapi available from pypi is not compatible with this version of ynam.
-Install manually from snowskeleton/mintapi by cloning, navigating inside, and running `pip install --upgrade .`.
+Install manually from snowskeleton/mintapi.
+Clone, navigate inside, and run `pip install --upgrade .`

 # Abstract